 British Lung Foundation - helpline 03000 030 555

 The Roy Castle Lung Cancer Foundation - 0333 323 7200

 Macmillan Cancer Support - 0808 808 00 00

 If you or a family member have developed lung cancer and believe this to be related to exposure to asbestos or other occupational chemicals then we can help.
-We have specialists who are experienced in helping people claim compensation for these illnesses, including making claims on behalf of people who have lost a loved one to an asbestos related illness.
+We have specialist industrial disease solicitors who are experienced in helping people claim compensation for these illnesses, including making claims on behalf of people who have lost a loved one to an asbestos related illness.
 If you would like to speak to one of our specialists please ring us on 0161 696 6235.